 This product comes along with a referrer detection feature that detects the domain your user has come from.
 You can, therefore, create targeted offers for users coming through a particular domain.
 Create customized messages and decide whether you wish to display or hide them for a particular domain or list of domains.

 9. Display targeted offers for different devices

 If course, in today's day and age, you'll want a WordPress responsive popup plugin.
-All designs and styles created in ConvertPlug are mobile friendly and can be customized to suit any device they’ll be displayed on.
+All designs and styles created in good WordPress popup plugins are mobile friendly and can be customized to suit any device they’ll be displayed on.
 Use the device detection feature to create and display device-specific content.

 You can use such a feature to increase mobile app downloads and more.

-These and many more applications make ConvertPlug and other such popups an all-in-one tool you must have.
+These and many more applications that make WordPress popups an all-in-one tool you must have.
 Use individual features or combine them with the rest.
 All you’ll get is positive results with a whole lot of leads!
 The real deal is when you start converting emails by a significant margin than ever before, and that's why we believe this is the Best WordPress popup plugin.

-With such a feature-loaded plugin that’s affordable, user-friendly and effective, what’s not to love in ConvertPlug?
+With such a feature-loaded plugin that’s affordable, user-friendly and effective, what’s not to love in using a WordPress popup plugin like ConvertPlug?

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!

 Disclosure: This page may contain links to external sites for products which we love and wholeheartedly recommend.
 If you buy products we suggest, we may earn a referral fee.
 Such fees do not influence our recommendations and we do not accept payments for positive reviews.